Summer Science School

 Seashore Life I (entering grades 1 & 2)

-Investigate coastal marine life of the tidal flats, salt marshes and sounds on local islands on this two-day class.
-Field-based classes include ferry ride, barrier island hiking and animal identification.
-Advance registration required.
+Investigate coastal marine life of the tidal flats, salt marshes, and sounds on local islands in this two-day class.
+Field-based classes include ferry rides, barrier island hiking, and animal identification.
+Advance registration is required.
+Fee: $90.

 Coastal Adventures (entering grades 7-10)

-Students will learn more in depth the importance of estuaries and coastal processes in this three-day camp that includes a field trip to the Rachel Carson Reserve, plankton observing, squid dissections, bird watching, and many more hands-on scientific experiments.
-Advance registration required.
+Students will learn, more in-depth, the importance of estuaries and coastal processes in this four-day camp that includes a field trip to the Rachel Carson Reserve, plankton observing, squid dissections, bird watching, and many more hands-on scientific experiments.
+The course runs from 9 a.m. to 2 p.m. each day.
+Advance registration is required.
+Fee: $160.